wpilibsuite/frc-docs/source/docs/software/advanced-controls/trajectories/holonomic.rst

 Holonomic Drive Controller
 ==========================
-The holonomic drive controller is a trajectory tracker for robots with holonomic drivetrains (i.e. swerve and mecanum).
+The holonomic drive controller is a trajectory tracker for robots with holonomic drivetrains (e.g. swerve, mecanum, etc.).
 This can be used to accurately track trajectories with correction for minor disturbances.

 Constructing a Holonomic Drive Controller
 -----------------------------------------